zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/Celegans_Recipes/Celegans_Recipes.md

 1. To make 1 L, dissolve 292 g of NaCl (FW=58.44) in 900 mL distilled water (from the carboy).
 Transfer to a graduated cylinder and slowly bring up to final volume to 1L to achieve complete dissolution.
 This is stored without sterilizing.

 ---
+## KCl, 1M Solution

+1. To make 500 mL, completely dissolve 37.28 g of KCl (FW=74.55) in 450 mL distilled Milli-Q water.
+Transfer to a graduated cylinder and bring up to final volume.

+2. Autoclave for 1 hr.

+---
 ## Freezing Solution

 1. Mix the following: